Supreme Court confirms ‘fraud unravels all’Print publication

 Why is this case important?

-Walker Morris’ Andrew Beck a specialist in litigation and dispute resolution with extensive experience of dealing with fraud cases, explain the Supreme Court’s recent decision in Takhar v Gracefield.
+Walker Morris’ specialist in litigation and dispute resolution, explains the Supreme Court’s recent decision in Takhar v Gracefield.
 This high profile case was concerned with the apparently competing principles of finality of litigation on the one hand; and ‘fraud unravels all’, on the other.

 Finality of litigation v fraud